neontapir/neontapir.github.io/_posts/2016/2016-05-14-charles-durfee-mba.md

 {% include side-image.html image="csu-mba.png" %}

 Today I earn my Master's in Business Administration!
+I could not have succeeded in this program with the support of my wife Candy and my family.
+And I thank God for the opportunities this degree program gave me and for blessing me with the strength to see it through.

 To celebrate, I wanted to share with you a vignette I found on my hard drive while doing some maintenance.
 I wrote this in June 2013, when I had just decided